 In Memoriam: Lafe Kellen Wiltbank PharmD '15

-Faculty and staff in the School of Pharmacy are currently working remotely as much as possible.
+Faculty and staff in the School of Pharmacy are currently working in-person as much as possible.
 Please reach out via email to schedule a phone or Zoom appointment.
 If you aren't sure who to contact, please email Sandy Hess at firstname.lastname@example.org and she will direct you to the best person for your needs.

 Doctor of Pharmacy